 Companies like Off-Grid Electric are marketing solar electric systems to Africans.
-To explain, Off-Grid uses pay as you go (PAYG) plans utilizing mobile payments.
+To explain, Off-Grid uses pay as you go (PAYG) plans to utilize mobile payments.
 PAYG enables Africans to make payments on solar electric systems via mobile phones.

-Mobisol Group has even bigger plans for PAYG and solar electric.
+Mobisol Group has even bigger plans for PAYG and solar electricity.
 Mobisol is marketing appliances, TV sets, computers, fans, mobile phone chargers, and solar electric systems, to Africans.

 Mobisol and Off-Grid are expanding the market for companies like Tesla and Solar Edge by creating more customers for solar electric systems.
 Unfortunately, it will take years or decades for these companies to build mass markets in Africa.
 For instance, Off-Grid Electric relies on door-to-door salespeople to reach potential customers.

 The greatest risk in clean energy is that almost all the pure, clean energy stocks on the market are speculative.